Y0Coss/docs-fork/pages/web_cloud/web_hosting/How_to_change_the_domain_name_of_an_existing_website/guide.en-us.md

 > - [Managing an SSL certificate on a Web Hosting plan](/pages/web_cloud/web_hosting/ssl_on_webhosting)
 > - [Activating HTTPS on your website with an SSL certificate](/pages/web_cloud/web_hosting/ssl-activate-https-website)

-If all the actions have been correctly performed, the declarations of your domain names should be strictly identical **unless you are using a paid SSL certificate of type *Sectigo DV*, *Sectigo EV*, or *custom***.
+If all actions have been correctly performed, the declarations of your domain names should be strictly identical **unless you are using a paid SSL certificate of type *Sectigo DV*, *Sectigo EV*, or *custom***.

 ![multisites](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/multisite/all-domain-same-config-enable.png){.thumbnail}